kociumba/kutils/README.md

 Huge thanks to [imgui-mc](https://github.com/AlignedCookie88/imgui-mc) for updating the imgui minecraft bindings to 1.21+

+> [!IMPORTANT]
+> This unfortunately means that kutils is probably the first minecraft mod in history
+> that is not cross-platform, because imgui builds are platform specific.
+> For now windows builds are going to be provided, but I may automate
+> cross-platform builds in the future.

 Using imgui in minecraft is quite unconventional, so the experience of kutils resembles using a separate companion app hosted in minecraft more than a classic mod.
 In fact, you can even drag the custom window outside the minecraft window that hosts them,